 The ski area in Park City is divided between two main resorts (Park City Mountain Resort and Deer Valley Resort), so I will share with you some great accommodation options near the ski lifts for both places.
 I’ll also give you some options for downtown as well, if you prefer staying closer to the shopping area.

-- Best hotels in Downtown Park City
+- 3. Best hotels in Downtown Park City – where to stay for Apres Ski

-- Best accommodation near Park City
+- BONUS: Other areas to stay near Park City

-- BONUS: Useful information about Park City
+- Frequently asked questions about Park City

 Park City basically consists of 2 resorts – Park City Mountain Resort and Deer Valley Resort, which are also visited during the summer season because the ski slopes become amazing trails for hiking and biking.